arackaf/micro-graphql-react/readme.md

 ## Cache invalidation

-The onMutation option that `query` takes is an object, or array of objects, of the form `{ when: "string|regularExpression", run: function }`
+The onMutation option that `query` takes is an object, or array of objects, of the form `{ when: string|regularExpression, run: function }`

 `when` is a string or regular expression that's tested against each result set of any mutations that finish.
 If the mutation has any matches, then `run` will be called with two arguments: the entire mutation result, and an object with these propertes: `{ softReset, currentResults, hardReset, cache, refresh }`

 `softReset` - clears the cache, but does **not** re-issue any queries.
-It can optionally take an argument of new, updated results, which will update the `data` props passed
+It can optionally take an argument of new, updated results, which will replace the current `data` props
-`currentResults` - the current results that are passed as your `data` prop `hardReset` - clear the cache, and re-load the current query `cache` - the actual cache object.
+`currentResults` - the current results that are passed as your `data` prop `hardReset` - clear the cache, and re-load the current query from the network `cache` - the actual cache object.
 You can enumerate its entries, and update whatever you need.
 `refresh` - refresh the current query from cache.
 You'll likely want to call this after modifying the cache.

 Many use cases follow.
-They'll all be based on an hypothetical book tracking website since, if we're honest, the Todo example has been stretched to its limit—and also I build a book tracking website and so already have some data to work with :D
+They'll all be based on an hypothetical book tracking website since, if we're honest, the Todo example has been stretched to its limit—and also I built a book tracking website and so already have some data to work with :D

 ### Use case 1: Update current results, but otherwise clear the cache

 Let's say that, upon successful mutation, you want to update your current results based on what was changed, clear all other cache entries, including the existing one, but not run any network requests.
-So, if you have a book search for an author of Dumas Malone, but one of the results was written by Shelby Foote, and you click the edit button and fix it, you want that book to now show the updated values, but stay in the current results, since re-loading the current query and having the book just vanish is bad UX in your opinion. (if you do want to do that, stay tuned, it's even easier).
+So if you're currently searching for an author value of "Dumas Malone", but one of the results was written by Shelby Foote, and you click the edit button and fix it, you want that book to now show the updated values, but stay in the current results, since re-loading the current query and having the book just vanish is bad UX in your opinion. (if you do want to do that, stay tuned, it's even easier).

-Let's look at some code.
+Let's look at how we'd do that.
 Our components will be using these constants

 ```javascript
 export const BOOKS_QUERY = `